sedwards2009/extraterm/docs/guide.md

 Extraterm's `show` command can display text in its own custom viewer.
 This viewer supports syntax highlighting and has its own themes.

 * **Theme** - The theme for the text viewer.
 The button "User themes" opens the directory in the system file manger where your own theme files can be placed.
 The reload button rescans this directory.
 The list of different theme file formats is shown below the buttons.
 * **Preview** - Preview text is also shown.
-Example text for different fiel types can be selected.
+Example text for different file types can be selected.

 ## Session Types